9 San Francisco Playgrounds Worth the Trip - 510 Families

 210 Lincoln Blvd, San Francisco

 The nature-based playground near Presidio’s Chrissy Field is quite special.
-Presidio Tunnel Tops is outstanding.
+The Presidio Tunnel Tops Outpost is outstanding.
 The large climbing structures and a unique swing are made of stones and logs.
 Water features invite children to have a sensory experience, observe cause and effect, and cool off when it’s hot!
 One section enables families to build their own creations using natural materials such as stones, shells, and sticks.
 And if you’re into views, how about the base of the Golden Gate Bridge?
 Find more to do with kids in the Presidio.

 Joe Dimaggio Playground (North Beach)